Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/PowerMode/Retention Standby Mode.rst

 | Gtimer0               | 55.59                 | 4.83                 |
 +-----------------------+-----------------------+----------------------+

-Open example in “File” -> “Examples” -> “AmebaPowerMode” -> “RetentionStandbyMode”.
+Open example in "File" -> "Examples" -> "AmebaPowerMode" -> "RetentionStandbyMode".

 |Image01|

 | Next is setting up the system and entering the power mode.
 Please refer to the following steps for entering Standby mode.
 | Step 1.
 Ensure RETENTION is "#define RETENTION 1" in this example.
 | Step 2.
-Set up the “WAKEUP_SOURCE”, AON timer: 0; AON GPIO: 1; PON GPIO: 2, Gtimer0: 3.
+Set up the "WAKEUP_SOURCE", AON timer: 0; AON GPIO: 1; PON GPIO: 2, Gtimer0: 3.
 | Step 3.
 Set up the wake-up source setting.
 There are 4 wake-up sources, each one has its own settings.
-| For AON timer, at section ”#if (WAKEUP_SOURCE == 0)”, set value to “CLOCK” and “SLEEP_DURATION”.
-“CLOCK” can be 4MHz or 100kHz.
-“SLEEP_DURATION” unit is in seconds.
+| For AON timer, at section "#if (WAKEUP_SOURCE == 0)", set value to "CLOCK" and "SLEEP_DURATION".
+"CLOCK" can be 4MHz or 100kHz.
+"SLEEP_DURATION" unit is in seconds.
-| For AON GPIO, at section “#elif (WAKEUP_SOURCE == 1)”, set value to “WAKUPE_SETTING”.
-“WAKUPE_SETTING” in this case is the Pin number, that can be 21 or 22.
+| For AON GPIO, at section "#elif (WAKEUP_SOURCE == 1)", set value to "WAKUPE_SETTING".
+"WAKUPE_SETTING" in this case is the Pin number, that can be 21 or 22.
 The GPIO pin is set to active high, please refer to the following connection.

 |image02|

-| For PON GPIO, at section “#elif (WAKEUP_SOURCE == 2)”, set value to “WAKUPE_SETTING”.
-“WAKUPE_SETTING” in this case is the Pin number, that can be 0 to 11.
+| For PON GPIO, at section "#elif (WAKEUP_SOURCE == 2)", set value to "WAKUPE_SETTING".
+"WAKUPE_SETTING" in this case is the Pin number, that can be 0 to 11.
 The GPIO pin is set to active high, please refer to the following connection.

 |image03|

-| For Gtimer0, at section “#elif (WAKEUP_SOURCE == 3)”, set value to “SLEEP_DURATION”.
-“SLEEP_DURATION” is the timer sleep duration in seconds.
+| For Gtimer0, at section "#elif (WAKEUP_SOURCE == 3)", set value to "SLEEP_DURATION".
+"SLEEP_DURATION" is the timer sleep duration in seconds.
 | Step 4.
 Start the Deep Sleep mode.
 There is only 1 optional setting for this step.

 |image04|